Each year, most companies look toward the next 12 months (or longer) to chart their objectives (and the steps needed to get there).

 Once you’ve gathered information about your competitors, use what you’ve learned to step into their shoes to think through what their futures might look like and how their advantages may impact yours.
 What might their long-term business goals be, and how may theirs affect yours?

 3. Understand Your Ideal Customer

-To set the kind of goals that will push your business forward, it’s important to know not only who your customers are, but who your ideal customer is.
+To set the kind of long-term business goals that will push your company forward, it’s important to know not only who your customers are, but who your ideal customer is.